U.S. imposes Iran-related sanctions on UAE-based companies | Law-Order

 U.S. imposes Iran-related sanctions on UAE-based companies

-The Treasury also slapped sanctions on Amin Mahdavi, an Iranian national based in the United Arab Emirates, for owning or controlling Parthia Cargo.
-The move comes as U.S. President Donald Trump's administration plans to try this week to trigger a return of all U.N. sanctions on Iran after the U.N.
-Security Council rejected Washington's bid to extend an arms embargo on the country.
+The Treasury also slapped sanctions on Amin Mahdavi, a UAE-based Iranian national, for owning or controlling Parthia Cargo.
+The administration of U.S. President Donald Trump plans this week to push for a reimposition of all United Nations sanctions on Iran, after the U.N.
+Security Council rejected Washington's earlier bid to extend an arms embargo on the country.

 "The Iranian regime uses Mahan Air as a tool to spread its destabilizing agenda around the world, including to the corrupt regimes in Syria and Venezuela," Treasury Secretary Steven Mnuchin said.
 "The United States will continue to take action against those supporting this airline," he added.

 Wednesday's action freezes any U.S. assets of those blacklisted and generally bars Americans from dealing with them.
-The Treasury said the services provided by the two companies blacklisted help Mahan Air to sustain its fleet and allow it to carry out activities in support of Tehran's agenda, including through transporting "terrorists and lethal cargo to Syria" in support of President Bashar al-Assad and recently transporting Iranian technicians and technical equipment to Venezuela.
+The Treasury said services provided by the two blacklisted companies help Mahan Air sustain its fleet and allow it to carry out activities in support of Tehran.
+These include transporting "terrorists and lethal cargo to Syria" in support of President Bashar al-Assad and recently transporting Iranian technicians and technical equipment to Venezuela, the department said.

+Separately, criminal charges were filed against Parthia Cargo and Mahdavi on Monday by the U.S. Attorney's Office for the District of Columbia.
+The charges relate to the alleged unlicensed re-export of U.S.-export controlled aircraft parts to Iran, the Treasury said.
+An affidavit filed in court by an FBI agent to support the criminal charges alleges that Mahdavi, managing director of Parthia Cargo, in 2017 acknowledged to U.S. officials that he knew a U.S. government license was needed to ship U.S. aircraft parts to Iran.

 ALSO READ